 I realized just how much I depended on my phone for this trip.
 I could no longer:

 Therefore, I decided to just live in Port Angeles until my phone was fixed.
 I had plenty of photo editing, website work, and research to do.
 Every night I would head up into the mountains outside town to camp, then return to the library at 10am to begin my work day.
 At 2pm I would head downtown and grab lunch at Little Devil's Lunchbox, where they make amazing 14" burritos!
 Then it was back to work at the library until 8pm.
-I would generally get dinner at a Mexican restaurant before heading into the mountains.
+I would generally get dinner at a Mexican restaurant before driving back into the mountains.
 I spent over 10 days in town.
 It was weird having a schedule again, but nice in a way.
-Even after those 10 days I still wasn't completely caught up on my backlog of editing.
+Even after 10 days of photo editing, I still wasn't completely caught up on my backlog of photos.

 One afternoon I drove up to Hurricane Ridge, which reminded me of Going-to-the-Sun road and Trailridge Road.
 The views from the top were spectacular, and I could see into Canada!